 Android users have the option to determine the way the app behaves while in the background.
-These settings allow you to turn on or off whether you will send your location tracks and receive messages if the app is in the background.
+These settings allow you to toggle on or off whether you will send your location tracks and receive messages if the app is in the background.

-- Always—Report your location and receive message traffic as long as Responder is installed.
+- Always — Report your location and receive message traffic as long as Responder is installed.

-- When device is in use—Report your location and receive message traffic only while the device is active.
+- When device is in use — Report your location and receive message traffic only while the device is active.

-- When app is in use—Report your location and receive message traffic only while the ArcGIS Mission Responder app is active.
+- When app is in use — Report your location and receive message traffic only while the ArcGIS Mission Responder app is active.

-Notification Settings (iOS only)
+Notifications Settings (iOS only)

 This setting allows iOS users to choose whether they will receive notifications of message traffic when the app is in the background.
 Opening this menu takes users into the Settings app on their iOS device.